Lawrence Bittaker and Roy Norris: Jackie Doris Gilliam and Jacqueline Leah Lamp

 Gilliam and Lamp were driven to the San Gabriel Mountains, where they were held captive for almost two days, being bound and gagged between repeated instances of sexual and physical abuse.
 Both men slept in the van alongside their two hostages, with each alternately acting as a lookout.
 On one occasion, Bittaker walked Lamp onto a nearby hill and forced her to pose for pornographic pictures before returning her to the van.
 Bittaker also asked Norris to take several Polaroid pictures of himself and Gilliam, both nude and clothed.
-In the first of three instances in which Bittaker raped Gilliam, he also created a tape recording of himself raping her, forcing the girl to pretend she was his cousin and informing Gilliam to feel free to express her pain.
+In the first of three instances in which Bittaker raped Gilliam, he also created a tape recording of himself raping her and informing Gilliam to feel free to express her pain.
+Norris also admitted to raping Gilliam and forcing the girl to pretend she was his cousin to fulfill a harbored sexual fantasy.
 (Note: Bittaker later claimed to have buried this tape recording in a cemetery.
 The tape recording of Gilliam's rape was never found.)
 Bittaker is also known to have tortured Gilliam by stabbing her breasts with an ice pick and using vise grip pliers to tear off part of one nipple.

 After almost two days of captivity, Lamp and Gilliam were murdered.
 At Bittaker's subsequent trial, Norris claimed he had suggested that Gilliam be killed quickly as, unlike Lamp, she had been largely cooperative throughout the period of her captivity, whereupon Bittaker replied, "No, they only die once anyway."
 Gilliam was struck in each ear with an ice pick, and then strangled to death.